LOADING ...

 he had established pretty contacts in music city as well

-Travis had moved to Nashville a of months earlier
+Travis had to Nashville a couple of months earlier

-when a job opened up as a full time engineer at Spar Recording
+a job opened up as a full time engineer at Spar Recording Studios

-wanted me to do a vocal of one of his contemporary
+Milton wanted me to do a of one of his contemporary

-When that was finished we use the time
+When that was finished we would use the

 on the session to record three of my songs